MathOnco/NeoPredPipe/README.md

 | test2 | 86 | 66 | 20 | 57 | 43 | 0 | 46 | 30 | 0 | 11 | 13 | 0 | 14 | 72 | 0 | 10 | 4 | 56 | 16 | 0 | 0 |

 4. The above two files are reported separately for single nucleotide changes and indels (and/or other genetic alterations resulting in more than 1 amino acid change).
    - _ExperimentName_.neoantigens.txt and _ExperimentName_.neoantigens.summarytable.txt contain single amino acid changes.
--_ExperimentName_.neoantigens.Indels.txt and _ExperimentName_.neoantigens.Indels.summarytable.txt contain neoantigen information arising from indel/frameshift/stop-loss events.
+   - _ExperimentName_.neoantigens.Indels.txt and _ExperimentName_.neoantigens.Indels.summarytable.txt contain neoantigen information arising from indel/frameshift/stop-loss events.